 The program at ESSEC also offers students the opportunity to enroll in French language classes at the beginner, intermediate or advanced level.
 Language classes are free-of-charge and credit-bearing.

 Students register online for courses.
-Registration takes place in July for the Fall semester and November for the Spring semester.
+Registration takes place in July for the Fall semester and December for the Spring semester.
 Students receive registration instructions by email.
+In June/November, students should start checking their ESSEC email every day for further instructions.
 Before registering classes, students should pre-approve their courses with Freeman and check to make sure they have satisfied all pre-requisites for the courses they plan to take abroad.
-Students can check pre-requisites in the syllabus, accessible through MyEssec or by emailing BBAemail@example.com.
+Students can check pre-requisites in the syllabus, accessible through MyEssec or by emailing BBAfirstname.lastname@example.org.

 Courses are available on a “first come, first serve” basis.
+There is a small window (3 days) for registration.
+Past participants say online registration is "fairly complicated" -- "the class number needed to be copied from an Excel document to the online registration portal."
+Exchange students typically have the first sign up window, so most students get the courses that they want.
 Students should not choose courses randomly.
 ESSEC has a very short add/drop period.
 It is not possible to drop a class after this period.

 Freeman students at ESSEC can expect to experience a more European style of teaching and learning.
 In comparison to the U.S. style, the European approach is less structured and not so student-centered.
 Relationships with professors are usually more formal.
 Instructors are considered experts in their field and their primary role is to impart knowledge.
 Student-professor interaction is typically limited.
 Lectures are the most common teaching style.
 Participation may or may not be required.
 There are few homework assignments.
 Rather, students are expected to be self-disciplined and stay on top of reading assignments.
 In some courses, group projects make up part of a student's grade in a course.
 Since ESSEC students come from all over the world, students should be prepared to navigate cultural and linguistic complexities in the classroom.
 In some courses, the final grade is based on single, comprehensive exam.